maranasgroup/KETCHUP/README.md

 For further information, please follow the detailed installation documentation located in the [``doc`` subdirectory](doc).

+# Documentation

+Documentation files are located in the [``doc`` subdirectory](doc).
+These include a quickstart and details about the dynamic extension.

 # Examples and Graphical User Interface
-Command line python examples and a streamlit-based graphical user interface are provided in the [``example`` subdirectory](KETCHUP_main/example).
-Please see https://streamlit.io for instructions on installing streamlit.
+Command line python examples and a streamlit-based graphical user interface are provided in the [``example`` subdirectory](KETCHUP_main/example) and [``streamlit`` subdirectory](KETCHUP_main/example), respectively.
+README files in each location give details on usage.
 Streamlit is included in our suggested anaconda environment.
+Please see https://streamlit.io for more details about streamlit.

 # Manuscript Supplementary Materials
 Files specifically associated with publications involving KETCHUP development are located in the [``Manuscript Supplementary Materials`` directory](Manuscript%20Supplementary%20Materials).
 These files are not required for KETCHUP to function.